Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Introduction

-To this end, we propose \textbf{\ourmethod{}}, a novel framework to empower general-purpose LLMs with modular and \textbf{Co}llab\textbf{o}rative \textbf{K}nowledge through the integration of smaller, but specialized language models.
+To this end, we propose \textbf{\ourmethod{}}, a novel framework to empower general-purpose LLMs with modular and collaboratively-sourced knowledge through the integration of smaller, but specialized language models.
 As an increasing amount of powerful LLMs are released behind API calls, not directly accessible, and are prohibitively expensive to train or adapt, \ourmethod{} specifically focuses on augmenting black-box LLMs to enrich their knowledge capabilities.
-We first curate \emph{specialized LMs} trained on corpora from diverse sources and domains to serve as modular knowledge repositories (\Sref{subsec:knowledge_cards}).
-Compared to using retrieval or LLM itself as knowledge sources, specialized LMs enable flexible and targeted information access, searching over domains, and employing private and personalized knowledge sources.
+We first curate specialized LMs, \emph{knowledge cards}, trained on corpora from diverse sources and domains to serve as modular knowledge repositories (\Sref{subsec:knowledge_cards}).
+Compared to existing approaches, knowledge cards enable flexible and targeted information access, searching over domains, and employing private and personalized knowledge sources.
 These specialized LMs are later prompted to generate background information to support general-purpose LLMs.
-We then propose three levels of \emph{knowledge filters} to dynamically select and refine generated documents and control for topic relevance, document brevity, and knowledge factuality (\Sref{subsec:knowledge_filters}).
-Finally, we propose \emph{bottom-up} and \emph{top-down}---two approaches to empower general-purpose LLMs by integrating outputs from specialized LMs (\Sref{subsec:knowledge_integration}).
-Specifically, the \emph{bottom-up} approach starts by prompting all specialized LMs to generate multiple documents, then performs selection with the three knowledge filters, while concatenating the final knowledge paragraph with the query for LLM generation.
+We then propose three levels of \emph{knowledge selectors} to dynamically select and refine generated documents and control for topic relevance, document brevity, and knowledge factuality (\Sref{subsec:knowledge_selectors}).
+Finally, we propose \emph{bottom-up} and \emph{top-down}---two approaches to empower general-purpose LLMs by integrating outputs from specialized LMs (i.e.,plugging in knowledge cards into the LLM) (\Sref{subsec:knowledge_integration}).
+Specifically, the \emph{bottom-up} approach starts by prompting all knowledge cards to generate multiple documents, then performs selection with the three knowledge selectors, while concatenating the final knowledge paragraph with the query for LLM generation.
 While the bottom-up approach uniquely enables multi-domain knowledge synthesis, it also presents the risk of presenting irrelevant information to LLM in contexts where external information is not needed.
-This motivates us to propose the \emph{top-down} approach, where the general-purpose LLM itself decides whether external knowledge is necessary for the given query, then relevant specialized LMs are selectively activated for knowledge integration; this process is repeated until the general-purpose LLM has enough confidence to generate a response.
+This motivates us to propose the \emph{top-down} approach, where the general-purpose LLM itself decides whether external knowledge is necessary for the given query, then relevant knowledge cards are selectively activated for knowledge integration; this process is repeated until the general-purpose LLM has enough confidence to generate a response.